 - Equal pay for similar work

-- One woman on the board of every company and government agency
+- At least one woman required on the board of every company and government agency

 Notably, women make up 30% of the U.A.E.
 Cabinet, exceeding the global average.
-Female leaders include H.E.
-Sarah Al Amiri, Minister of State for Advanced Technology; H.E.
-Mariam Almheiri, Minister of State for Food and Water Security; H.E.
+Female leaders in the public sector include the H.E.
+Sarah Al Amiri, Minister of Education; H.E.
+Mariam Almheiri, Head of International Affairs in the Presidential Court; H.E.
 Reem Al Hashimi, U.A.E.
-Minister of State for International Cooperation; and H.E.
-Ambassador Lana Nusseibeh, Ambassador and Permanent Representative of the U.A.E. to the United Nations.
+Minister of State for International Cooperation; H.E.
+Shamma Al Mazrui, U.A.E.
+Minister of Community Empowerment; and H.E.
+Ambassador Lana Nusseibeh, Assistant Minister for Political Affairs at the U.A.E.
+Foreign Ministry.
+In the private sector, CEO of First Abu Dhabi Bank and Vice Co-Chairman of the U.S.-U.A.E.
+Business Council, Hana Rostamani, exemplifies female leadership in the U.A.E.

-The Business Council supports female empowerment in the U.A.E. by hosting discussions on inclusion and diversity in the workplace as well as forums for female business leaders, including a panel luncheon program on “Empowering Arab Women Entrepreneurs.”
+The Business Council supports female empowerment in the U.A.E. by hosting discussions on inclusion and diversity in the workplace as well as supporting the U.S. Mission’s Women’s Economic Empowerment Summit and hosting a panel luncheon program on “Empowering Arab Women Entrepreneurs.”
 The Business Council has also published reports and updates on gender equality in the U.A.E., including its report on Women in the U.A.E.
 Workforce and report on Women in Sustainability.

 Key Institutions